johnwhargs/JohnHargreaves_T1A2/README.md

   This css file will contain universal styles, used through out the website - such as the nav and font styles.

 - **blog.css**\
-  This css file will contain styles unique to the blog page and templates to for sample posts.
+  This css file will contain styles unique to the blog page and sample posts.
 I will create a design system to easily style up a blog post.
 This includes the component of a pulled quote and a three column image lock-up.

 - **landing-page.css**\
   Styles used on the landing-page.html